I. Savoir si l'on est connecté à Internet▲

 //.............

-); //Chargement de la dll
+hWinInet = LoadLibrary("WININET.DLL"); //Chargement de la dll

 {

-"Impossible de charger Wininet.dll"
+Label1->Caption = "Impossible de charger Wininet.dll";

 }

-pfInternetGetConnectedState =
+pfInternetGetConnectedState = (PF_INETGETCONNECTEDSTATE) GetProcAddress(

-hWinInet, "InternetGetConnectedState"
+hWinInet, "InternetGetConnectedState");

 // affectation du pointeur sur la fonction